 Checking in at the Sol Costa Atlantis was very straightforward.
 Our Jet2 Holiday was on a bed and breakfast basis, staying in a standard Sol room.

 Our reservation details were checked over, and I was asked to leave credit card details with reception for any extras.
-This meant that we could pay for drinks at the bar or dinner at the end of our stay.
+This meant that I could pay for drinks at the bar or dinner when I checked out at the end of our stay.

 Check out is at midday, but they are able to store your luggage securely if you are leaving Puerto de la Cruz later than that.

 The receptionist quickly ran through some of the other facilities in the hotel.
-She also showed us where we could find details of when our pick up would be on departure day.
+She also showed us where to find details of when our pick up would be on departure day.

-After giving us a voucher for free pool towel hire and a handy map, the receptionist handed us our room keys.
-We headed up to our room on the 7th floor.
+After giving us a voucher for free pool towel hire and a handy map, the receptionist handed me the room keys.
+I headed up to my room on the 7th floor.